connectaditya/Data-Analyst-Nanodegree/Investigate_a_Dataset/Readme.md

 There are some potential limitations to the analysis presented in this work and there are some potential areas were the given data could be explored such as:
 * The correlation between high budget movies and given rating.
 Does highly budgeted movies always get high ratings?

-#### Analysis vs. Results

->The analysis presented in this work sheet did answer my posed questions, I have included the answers to those questions in text below:

->**1.
-What are the Top 10 Movies by Rating?**

->        1. The Godfather
-        2. Whiplash
-        3. Bill Cunningham New York
-        4. Fight Club
-        5. The Dark Knight
-        6. Kill Bill: The Whole Bloody Affair
-        7. Schindler's List
-        8. Inside Out
-        9. Room
-        10.Intersteller

->**2.
-What is the distribution of average movies ratings?**

->        The average rating is fairly distributed among the different rating categories (High, Above Average, Medium, Low)
->        On average,
->        Low              499 Movies
->        Medium           526 Movies
->        Above Average    509 Movies
->        High             457 Movies

->**3.
-What is the Number of Produced Movies by Genres?**

->     For this question, the cells containig genres was splitted to rows since genres was stored in one cell
->     separated by '|'.
->     The chart "# of Movies by Genres Per Year" has been customized to show the counts for 5 years (2010-2015).
->     The chart is too condensed and very difficult to read.
-However, another chart was plotted to show the number of
->     produced moveis.
-Result is below:

->        Action             532
->        Adventure          361
->        Animation          170
->        Comedy             640
->        Crime              262
->        Documentary         93
->        Drama              838
->        Family             233
->        Fantasy            202
->        Foreign              6
->        History             56
->        Horror             273
->        Music               72
->        Mystery            148
->        Romance            291
->        Science Fiction    291
->        TV Movie            16
->        Thriller           575
->        War                 44
->        Western             20

->**4.
-What is the maximum production for each genre number in a year?**

->        As shown in the heatmap plot, there were:

->        Action Movies were highly produced in 2011 (60 Movies)
->        Adventure Movies were highly produced in 2010 (32 Movies)
->        Animation Movies were highly produced in 2009 (20 Movies)
->        Comedy Movies were highly produced in 2007 (75 Movies)
->        Crime Movies were highly produced in 2009 (24 Movies)
->        Documentary Movies were highly produced in 2010 (14 Movies)
->        Drama Movies were highly produced in 2010 (99 Movies)
->        Family Movies were highly produced in 2009 (24 Movies)
->        Foreign Movies were highly produced in 2007 (2 Movies)
->        History Movies were highly produced in 2015 (8 Movies)
->        Horror Movies were highly produced in 2010 (35 Movies)
->        Music Movies were highly produced in 2013 (9 Movies)
->        Mystery Movies were highly produced in 2009 (18 Movies)
->        Romance Movies were highly produced in 2009 (37 Movies)
->        Science Fiction Movies were highly produced in 2015 (35 Movies)
->        TV Movie Movies were highly produced in 2013 (4 Movies)
->        Thriller Movies were highly produced in 2011 (64 Movies)
->        War Movies were highly produced in 2014 (7 Movies)
->        Western Movies were highly produced in 2010 (5 Movies)